logicalclocks/machine-learning-api/docs/model-registry/quickstart.md

 ### Connection, Project and Model Registry

-The first step is to establish a connection with your Hopsworks Model Registry instance and retrieve the object that represents the Model Registry you'll be working with.
+The first step is to establish a connection with your Hopsworks instance and retrieve the object that represents the Model Registry you'll be working with.

 By default `connection.get_model_registry()` returns the Model Registry of the project you are working with.
 However, it accepts also a project name as parameter to select a different Model Registry.